News & Insights

 We know how busy life and work can get, so having a system that helps you fit all your necessary tasks and activities in your day can help you feel more balanced.
 You can confidently give 100% of your attention to the task at hand, knowing that you have made time to do everything you need to for that day.
 Essentially, time blocking combines the humble checklist with the robust calendar and helps you manage your time effectively to accomplish all your tasks.
 And, if you don’t finish something within your time block, you can always rearrange your schedule to accommodate it, or create another time block for the next day to finish it up.

-Time blocking helps you minimize distractions, stay organized, and balance work and personal life.
+Time blocking helps you minimise distractions, stay organised, and balance work and personal life.
 You’ll be able to understand where your time is actually going, which can help you adjust your focus on what really matters, eliminating stress and burnout.
 According to a 2020 survey by Qualtrics, 79% of employees across 26 countries felt they were “at or beyond workload capacity.”
 Further, a 2022 survey by McKinsey Health identified 25% of employees across 12 countries as experiencing symptoms of burnout at work.
 Burnout can happen to anyone, in any industry, and it has become increasingly common.
 Time blocking can not only help alleviate stress and burnout by allocating time to each of your important tasks, but also make sure you’re creating time to recharge and take care of yourself.

 Below are some best practices for time blocking your day to help you get started.